 The Pruitt Irrigation Occlusion Catheter can be used to provide intralumenal occlusion as well as irrigation.

 The Pruitt Occlusion Catheter can be used to control bleeding through a short arteriotomy without clamps or ties.

 Models & Specs

-Pruitt Aortic Occlusion Catheter: a transaneurysmal option for rapid control of bleeding with a malleable stylet that can be contoured for easier insertion, a central lumen for inflating the 50 cc balloon and an irrigation lumen with stopcock to prevent back-bleeding.
+A transaneurysmal option for rapid control of bleeding with a malleable stylet for insertion, a central lumen for inflating the 50 cc balloon and an irrigation lumen with stopcock to prevent back-bleeding.

-Pruitt Occlusion Catheter: for controlling venous and arterial bleeding through a short incision in smaller vessels including tibials, carotids, popliteals, lumbars, celiacs, and occluding vessels during aneurysm repair.
+For controlling venous and arterial bleeding through a short incision in smaller vessels including tibials, popliteals, lumbars, celiacs, and occluding vessels during aneurysm repair.

 LeMaitre's Distal Perfusion Catheter is the ideal choice for distal perfusion of visceral arteries during open TAA or AAA procedures.
 Attach to external or internal blood circuit and insert balloon end into recipient vessel.